 - Handling Data - Calculating means from frequency tables and grouped frequency tables.
 Drawing histograms.

 In Years 10 and 11, pupils study for the Edexcel IGCSE in Mathematics.
-All pupils take Higher Level and achieve great success with an average of 58.9% of all pupils obtaining A* (or 8/9) grades and 87.4% obtaining at least an A (or 7) grade over the last 5 years.
+All pupils take Higher Level and achieve great success with an average of 58.6% of all pupils obtaining A* (or 8/9) grades and 85.6% obtaining at least an A (or 7) grade in the five years prior to Lockdown and 62.8% obtaining grade 8 or 9 in 2022.

 As well as extending the ideas covered during Years 7 to 9, the following new material will be covered over the course of the two years: